gopher-os/gopher-os/README.md

 ## Building

-There are several dependancies you need to install for this to work.
+There are several dependencies you need to install for this to work.

 You need to install qemu-system-x86_64, vagrant and of course golang.

-On MacOS with homebrew run these commands to install the dependancies.
+On MacOS with homebrew run these commands to install the dependencies.

         $ brew install qemu
         $ brew cask install virtualbox
         $ brew cask install vagrant
         $ brew cask install vagrant-manager

-To build the OS, clone the repo, cd to it, install the dependancies and enter these two commands.
+To build the OS, clone the repo, cd to it, install the dependencies and enter these two commands.

         $ vagrant up
         $ make run